 Heading south on the Drive after being away, I feel a surge of pride—such a beautiful city!
 I pull out my camera and begin taking pictures of the familiar buildings—the Hancock, the Drake, the Palmolive with its beacon on—the Gold Coast all dressed up for the night.
 The beauty of Chicago, the myriad things that are right about it, evoke pleasure and pride.
-The face of Chicago has only grown more beautiful with time.
+The face of Chicago is deceptive, having only grown more beautiful with time.
 Continue reading